D470721/Spotify-Music-Analysis-Most-Streamed-Songs-of-2023/README.md

 A small number of artists like The Weeknd, Ed Sheeran, and Taylor Swift accounted for a large share of total streams.
 This suggests a potential to:
     - Promote emerging artists to diversify listening behavior
     - Create playlists that balance chart-toppers with new talents

 - Recommendation: Use this data to tailor curated playlists and campaigns based on high-performing artist clusters and track features.

  3. Release Strategy: Focus on Recent Years
-The stream trend line shows a clear spike in post-2010 releases, especially between 2019 and 2023.
+- The stream trend line shows a clear spike in post-2010 releases, especially between 2019 and 2023.
 This may correlate with streaming platform maturity and user growth.

-Recommendation: New artists should prioritize digital-first strategies.
+- Recommendation: New artists should prioritize digital-first strategies.
 Legacy labels can consider re-releasing or promoting older tracks with modern edits to capture today's streaming audience.

 4. Playlist Curation Based on Mood
-The strong presence of Major mode (57.7%) indicates a preference for uplifting and emotionally positive music.
+- The strong presence of Major mode (57.7%) indicates a preference for uplifting and emotionally positive music.

-Recommendation: Spotify and similar platforms could develop mood-specific playlist categories such as:
+- Recommendation: Spotify and similar platforms could develop mood-specific playlist categories such as:

-“Feel-Good Energy” (High Valence + High Danceability)
+   - Feel-Good Energy (High Valence + High Danceability)

-“Chill Evenings” (Low Energy + Minor Mode)
+   - Chill Evenings (Low Energy + Minor Mode)

 This data-driven approach to playlist segmentation could lead to higher engagement and user retention.